cdbeard/talks/README.md

 Attempting to demystify what these strange ports are on recent MacBooks.

-### 2017-06-29 'Hi, High Sierra: what we know so far (and isn't restricted by the NDA)'
+### 2017-06-29 'Hi, High Sierra!
+What we know so far (and isn't restricted by the NDA)'

+An overview of the refinements to macOS coming in 10.13 High Sierra.